title

 Witches, a Widening War and Pogroms

-In his area, the Lord Abbot of Fulda, Balthasar von Bernbach, headed a mobile Inquisition in search of witches as part of his drive against Protestantism.
+In central Germany, the Lord Abbot of Fulda, Balthasar von Bernbach, headed a mobile Inquisition in search of witches as part of his drive against Protestantism.
 Hunting witches predominated in prosperous villages, and within three years von Bernbach put 250 witches to death.
 A Protestant contemporary, Duke Heirch Julius of Brunswick, also hunted witches.
 The anti-witch campaigns reached a climax in Germany in the 1620s, with sadistic tortures used in forcing confessions.
 Around 900 are reported to have been burned to death at Würzburg and around 600 at Bamberg.
-The persecutions were done with Christian love and to save those who stood on the brink of damnation.
+The persecutions were done with Christian love to save those who stood on the brink of damnation.
 Being burned at the stake, it was believed, merely destroyed a person's body, while heresy killed a soul forever.

 In 1625 the war widened with the invasion of Germany by the king of Denmark and Norway, Christian IV, who expressed his support for Protestant princes.
 He feared the power of the Habsburgs, and he wished to expand his holdings, particularly to gain control over the Elbe River.
-Against Christian IV, Habsburg forces under Albert of Wallenstein pushed northward from Germany into Denmark, ending Christian's dreams, and Christian made peace with the Habsburgs in the Treaty of Lübeck in 1629.
+Against Christian IV, Habsburg forces under Albert of Wallenstein pushed northward from Germany into Denmark, ending King Christian's dreams, and Christian made peace with the Habsburgs in the Treaty of Lübeck in 1629.

 Most of the fighting was in Germany, with soldiers and their camp followers trooping through the country.
 These mercenaries, in the tradition of knight-warriors, still believed that they were superior in rank to the common peasants.
 Discipline among them was lax, and criminal elements among the soldiers influenced those who had not been criminally inclined.
 Soldiers continued to bully and plundered peasants, and peasants continued to fight back, killing soldiers.
 The war damaged German fields.
 Bubonic plague and syphilis appeared.
 There were more witch hunts.
 Food shortages arose.
 Refugees from south-central Germany flocked into northern Germany.
 Pogroms against Jews occurred in cities such as Frankfort, Worms and Jena.